CameronBodine/PINGMapper/docs/gettingstarted/Running_script.md

 After you have [tested](./Testing.md) `PING-Mapper` on the sample datasets, you are ready to process your own sonar recordings!
 Two scripts have been included with `PING-Mapper` and are found in the top-level directory.
 The first is `main.py` which allows you to process a single sonar recording.
 It is recommended that you start with this script when first processing sonar recordings with the software.
 A second script called `main_batchDirectory.py` provides an example of how to batch process many sonar recordings at once.
 Both approaches are covered below.

+{: .g2k }
+> `PINGWizard` remains the recommended workflow for most users.
+The script-based approach below is intended for users who specifically want to edit and run processing scripts manually.

 ## Process single sonar recording

 ### Step 1
-1. Open the Anaconda Prompt (*Windows users: Anaconda Powershell Prompt is preferred*).
+1. Open Miniforge Prompt.
 Navigate to the `PINGMapper` directory using the `cd` command.
-Ensure your Anaconda prompt is in the top level of `PINGMapper` directory.
+Ensure the prompt is in the top level of the `PINGMapper` directory.
 For example:
 ```
 cd C:\users\Cam\MyPythonRepos\PINGMapper
 ```